opencv/opencv/modules/ml/doc/random_trees.rst

     Returns the variable importance array.

-The method returns the variable importance vector, computed at the training stage when ``CvRTParams::calc_var_importance`` is set.
-If the training flag is not set, the ``NULL`` pointer is returned.
+The method returns the variable importance vector, computed at the training stage when ``CvRTParams::calc_var_importance`` is set to true.
+If this flag was set to false, the ``NULL`` pointer is returned.
 This differs from the decision trees where variable importance can be computed anytime after the training.

 .. index:: CvRTrees::get_proximity